Uniswap/router-sdk/README.md

 # Uniswap Swap Router SDK

 This SDK is meant to facilitate interactions with the contracts in [swap-router-contracts](https://github.com/Uniswap/swap-router-contracts).
+Support is also provide for the contracts in [lp-action-contracts](https://github.com/Uniswap/lp-action-contracts).